My Phone Page

 PICTURE COMING SOON (I HOPE)

 This is my twenty-fifth vintage phone, a black TeleConcepts candlestick phone, which I bought at a flea market for $10.
 Likely made in the '70s or '80s, it gives the look of a classic candlestick desk set, while containing modern innards (and not needing a subset box for the network and ringer).
-The phone itself is in near-mint shape, but someone removed the ringer assembly from it some time in the past; hopefully, I can find a suitable replacement for it.
+The phone itself is in near-mint shape, but someone removed the ringer assembly from it some time in the past.
+I eventually ended up giving this phone to someone who needed it for a project.

 (CLICK HERE FOR A PHOTO)